aws-samples/cfn101-workshop/content/intermediate/templates/conditions/index.md

 1. Enter a **Stack name**.
 For example, choose to specify `cfn-workshop-condition-test`.
 1. Pass `test` as the value for the `EnvType` parameter.
 Choose **Next**.
 1. Choose to accept default values in the **Configure stack options** page.
 Choose **Next**.
-1. Choose **Create stack**.
+1. Choose **Submit**.
 You can view the progress of the stack being created in the CloudFormation console.
 1. Wait until the stack creation is complete.
 Refresh the view in the console until you see your stack to be in the `CREATE_COMPLETE` status.
 ::::
 :::::